The Dominican Republic

-During your time in Guatemala you will deeply immerse yourself in the culture.
-You’ll meet Guatemalans and learn about their lives through the friendships you make in your ministry sites and language school and through your life in the community.
-The SI staff, made up of Guatemalans and Americans, will guide you in navigating the various and exciting aspects of engaging in the cultures of the area.
+During your time in the DR, you will deeply immerse yourself in the culture.
+You’ll meet Dominicans and learn about their lives through the friendships you make in your ministry sites and language school and through your life in the community.
+The SI staff, made up of Dominicans and Americans, will guide you in navigating the various and exciting aspects of engaging in the cultures of the area.

 Santiago is the country’s second largest city and is the central region’s metropolis.
 Having recently gone through an era of rapid growth and development, Santiago experiences the difficulties of many other fast growing cities, such as irregular electricity supply, insufficient potable water, and the displacement of the poor.
 SI started full time ministry in Santiago in 2015 and continues to build relationships in the community and develop various occupational ministry sites to meet both physical and spiritual needs.